Coronavirus-Specific Unemployment Benefits for the Self-Employed

 - Be unemployed or partially employed

-- Be unavailable to work because of health consequences and/or economic fallout from COVID-19
+- Be unable to work due to health issues and/or economic fallout from COVID-19

-You could be eligible to receive PUA benefits for up to 39 weeks provided that you were unable or unavailable to work between January 27, 2020 to December 31, 2020.
+You could be eligible to receive PUA benefits for up to 50 weeks provided you were unable or unavailable to work between January 27, 2020 to April 5, 2021.

 How Do I Get Pandemic Unemployment Assistance if I'm Self-Employed?